 To compromise any debts or claims of or against the Trust Estate and may adjust any dispute in relation to such debts or claims by arbitration or otherwise and may pay any debts or claims against the Trust Estate upon any evidence deemed by the Directors to be sufficient.
 The Directors may bring any suit or action, which in their judgment is necessary or proper to protect the interest of the Trust Estate, or to enforce any claim, demand or contract for the Trust; and they shall defend, in their discretion, any suit against the Trust, or the Directors or employees, agents or servants thereof.
 They may compromise and settle any suit or action and discharge the same out of assets of the Trust Estate, together with court costs and attorneys' fees.

+To require an audit of the books and records of the Trust on an annual basis.

 To file annually, with the governing body of the Beneficiaries, copies of financial documents and reports sufficient to demonstrate the fiscal activity of the Trust, including, but not limited to, budgets, financial reports, bond indentures, and audits.

-To file no later than August 15 of each year with the governing body of the Beneficiaries an operating and capital budget(s) for the next fiscal year.
+To file for the next fiscal year a proposed operating and capital budget no later than March 15 of each year and a final operating and capital budget within 30 days after adoption by the Authority with the governing bodies of the Beneficiaries.

 To adopt rules to govern the operation of the Trust, its employees, the public transportation system, service provided by the Authority, and any other necessary matter concerning its purposes including to: